Neoza-1234/Neoza-1234/README.md

-# 🌟 Welcome to My Portfolio
+# 🌟 Welcome to My Github

 Hi there!
 My name is Neo.
-I'm an aspiring **software developer**, currently working as a **junior project manager** and also a passionate **digital artist** and **2D animation enthusiast**.
-This repository is home to my personal portfolio — a space where I showcase my growth, creativity, and technical journey.
+I'm an  **junior full-stack web developer**, currently working as a **junior project manager** and also a beginner **digital artist** and **2D animator**.
+Right now what i'm working on is creating a portfolio website that expresess what i like and who i am.
+I really like creating stuff which is why i'm in the art and software space.

 ## 🎯 About Me

-- 💻 Learning to code and build meaningful digital experiences
+- 💻 Learning to code, build and deliver meaningful projects
-- 📊 Managing projects and collaborating across teams
 - 🎨 Creating digital art and exploring animation
-- 🚀 Constantly evolving and learning new skills
+- 🚀 Aiming to reach pro level in ice skating
+- 🎬 Like watching anime and movies

 ## 🧰 Tech Stack

 Currently exploring and working with:

 - **Languages**: HTML, CSS, JavaScript
-- **Tools**: Git, GitHub, Figma, Trello
+- **Tools**: Git, GitHub, Figma
-- **Learning**: React, Python, animation workflows, digital art
+- **Learning**: React, Next js and SQL

-## 📁 Project Overview

-This portfolio includes:

-- ✨ A homepage introducing who I am
-- 🖼️ A gallery of my art projects
-- 🧠 A section on my coding journey and current learning goals
-- 📫 Contact info and links to my socials
+## 🎨 Art Stack

+  Currently exploring and learning:
+  - Clip Studio Paint
+  - 3d Blender

 ## 🚧 Work in Progress

-This is just the beginning!
-I'm actively updating and refining this portfolio.
-Stay tuned for:
+Im currently working on my portfoio website to showcase what i've learned so far so stay tuned for:

 - Interactive animations
-- More coding projects
+- Showcase of the projects i've worked on
-- More art projects
+- More details about me
+- Clean UI/UX design

 ## 📬 Connect With Me